 At the University of Tampa, life is well-balanced.
 Intellectual discussions often spill over from the classroom into the Rathskeller.
 There is time to get into music and time for sports.
 There is time to train as a leader in student government or on committees.
 There are movies, lectures, street dances, field days, water sports and community activities.
-And Harold's Club (a la Las Vegas), Gasparilla Weekend (Tampa's Mardi Gras), Homecoming Week and Parents' Weekend.
+And Gasparilla Weekend (Tampa's Mardi Gras), Homecoming Week and Parent's Weekend.